 Infants and children with disorders that affect digestion and nutrition have a special place for help and hope at Lurie Children’s.
 The Division of Gastroenterology, Hepatology and Nutrition is one of the leading programs in the country that offers a comprehensive approach to evaluating and treating childhood digestive disorders.
-We are ranked 14th in the nation by U.S.News & World Report for Pediatric Gastroenterology and GI Surgery Programs.
+The division is ranked 13th in the nation by U.S.News & World Report for Pediatric Gastroenterology and GI Surgery Programs.

 With highly-experienced doctors, state-of-the-art diagnostic techniques and research that offers cutting-edge treatments, we see more children with digestive disorders than any other program in Illinois.
 Each year we have more than 14,000 patient visits and perform approximately 1,500 endoscopic procedures.